Francisco-Rua/proof-of-stake-energy/README.md

 - Make sure your python is from the virtual environment: You can check this by running `which python` in the terminal.
 It should be something like `.../venv/bin/python`.
 If venv is already activated, in the right top corner of your terminal you should see `(venv)`.

+## Include new data

+- If you want to include new data, you need to add the new data to the data folder in the root of this repository.

+- Then you run the script "report_notebook.ipynb" again.

+Note: if you want to include new data, is really important that you follow the same format as the other data files.
+If you don't follow the same format, the script will not work.

 ## Git Large File Storage (Git LFS)

 All files in [`data/`](data/) are stored with `lfs`.